 Solution first, resources later

 I would not want to receive this reply from a company.
-I will take offense.
-This is poor customer service.
+This is poor customer support.

 When a customer has come to you with a question, the first thing you want to do is answer them and not direct them to resources — something like: